sharif-thinklp/test-sharif/README.md

 adding to readme from github.com

-adding to readme from local
+adding to readme from local with user-specific clone